Symptom

 Increase the timeout value on Router and Message Processor

 Choose the timeout values to be set on the Router and Message Processor carefully depending on your requirements.
 Don't set arbitrarily large timeout values.
-If you need assistance, contact Apigee Support.
+If you need assistance, contact Apigee Edge Support.

 Router